Ashroth/CYOA_Project/README.md

 # CYOA_Project
 Final project for CS50W

+## Description
+This project is an online choose your own adventure creator and player.
+Users can, after registering, create their own adventures, composed of self-created events, items and choices.

 ## Distinctivness and Complexity
 My project can be divided into two parts: create and view.
 Create is the portion responsible for the creation, editing and deleteing of adventures and parts of adventures.
 The structure of the models in this project is thus:
 - Each adventure has events and items.
 - Each event has choices and may have items that may be hidden.
-- Each choice links up to two events together and may have conditions (this many of this item) that may be hidden
+- Each choice links up to two events from the adventure together and may have conditions (this many of this item) that may be hidden
 - Each item is either a status, an item or a hidden trigger and has to be named in the adventure context before they may be added to events.
 Thus my models create a structure distinct from the prior projects on this course.
 Further, my models allow the user to seperate them into visible changes that the user may see and hidden changes that do not show to the user.
 Therefore my project is also more complex than the prior projects.